-Designated as Unique under Tender Regulations, our Prevention and Intervention Programme (P&I) has been utilised by over twenty four local authorities, social businesses and charities as a whole-team staff training and project development programme with accompanying frameworks, allowing for substantial financial savings while attracting Social Care awards and nominations.
+Designated as Unique under Tender Regulations, our Prevention and Intervention Programme (P&I) has been utilised by twenty five local authorities, social businesses and charities as a whole-team staff training and project development programme with accompanying frameworks, allowing for substantial financial savings while attracting Social Care awards and nominations.

-Dependant on the needs of the commissioning body, this programme prepares staff to provide a fast-track resource for Early Intervention through to Crisis Interventions with vulnerable families through to challenging and Troubled Families work.
+Dependant on the needs of the commissioning body, this programme prepares staff to provide a fast-track resource across Early, Preventative and Crisis interventions.

 Cited by the Chair of The Children & Family Select Committee as “an example of excellent practice” following implementation by a local authority who had previously failed to reach targets.

 The Programme combines the Solution Focused Model (deShazer ’85); Examine, Repair & Move On Approach (Murphy ’93), Optima Communication Skills (Murphy ’06) and the specialist frameworks and structures designed by the Consultancy to achieve better outcomes when working with children, young people and families.

 This Programme is accessed as either a 7 or 12 day training programme (tailored to logistics and need of the commisioning agency).
 Utilized in diverse forms by Local Authorities: some have used it to develop a “Gatekeeping” Service as a front-line resource when working with Children & Families to prevent family breakdown under Section 20 – allowing for the “freeing up” of placements for vulnerable or at risk children.
 Following the training, the designated team are able to use the approach with even the most Hard to Reach and Resistant Groups.

 Some Local Authorities have utilized the Prevention and Intervention Programme to create a “change of use” from Residential Unit to Family Support Service, with the existing workers being trained in the Programme.